1969 Gujarat riots: Background

 Several incidents led to increase in tensions between the two communities in Ahmedabad.
 During a three-day rally held in Maninagar during 27–28 December 1968, the RSS supremo M. S. Golwalkar pleaded for a Hindu Rashtra ("Hindu nation").
 On the Muslim side, provocative speeches were made at the conference of Jamiat Ulema-e-Hind in June 1969.
+In addition, Muslims around Gujarat took part in protestations against attacks on the Al-Aqsa mosque in Jerusalem, but many Hindus took slogans of Muslim solidarity as anti-national, raising tensions in the state.
+During these protests in Ahmedabad, allegations that slogans like "Pakistan Zindabad" were shouted, emerged.

 On the evening of 3 March 1969, a Hindu police officer moved a handcart that was obstructing traffic near the Kalupur Tower.
-A copy of Koran placed on the handcart fell on the ground, resulting in a demand for an apology by a small Muslim crowd standing nearby.
-The crowd soon grew bigger, and twelve policemen were injured in the subsequent violent protests.
-On 31 August, the Muslims of the city held a massive demonstration to protest the burning of the Al-Aqsa Mosque in Jerusalem.
+A copy of the Koran placed on the handcart fell on the ground, resulting in a demand for an apology by a small Muslim crowd standing nearby.
+The crowd soon grew, and twelve policemen were injured in the subsequent violent protests.
+In the end, the police officer was twice asked to apologize to the Muslims in the area.
+On 31 August, the Muslims of the city held a large demonstration to protest the burning of the Al-Aqsa Mosque in Jerusalem.
 On 4 September, a Muslim sub-inspector, while dispersing a Ramlila festive crowd, hit a table.
-As a result, the Hindu text Ramayana and an Aarti thali (plate) fell down.
+As a result, the Hindu text Ramayana and an Aarti thali (plate) fell.
 The Hindus alleged that the police officer also kicked the sacred book.
-This incident led to protests by Hindus, and the formation of the Hindu Dharma Raksha Samiti by the RSS leaders.
+There were demands for dismissal of the officer, but the government agreed to conduct an inquiry into his behaviour.
+This incident, and the disparate treatment between events led to protests by Hindus, and the formation of the Hindu Dharma Raksha Samiti by the RSS leaders.
 The Hindu Dharma Raksha Samiti ("Hindu Religion Protection Committee") organized protests in which anti-Muslim slogans were raised.
 The Bharatiya Jana Sangh leader Balraj Madhok visited the city and made fiery speeches on 14 and 15 September.
 Another incident included an alleged assault on some Muslim maulvis, who were trying to construct a mosque in the Odhav village near Ahmedabad.